 - In Noir, Shaoli delivers deadly poison with a mere scratch of her fingernails.

 - In Blood+, Saya's sword has a little groove in it for her blood, which is fatal to most chiropterans.

-- Quite common in Naruto: Sasori tips every weapon he has with poison (which is a lot of weapons), Shizune and one of Kankuro's puppets have poison needles, the Demon Brothers that Team 7 run into on the way to the Land of Waves used poison claws, Sakura once poisoned a kunai (and that she apparently learned to make it from Shizune), and Hanzo put some of his poison on his kusarigama.
+- Quite common in Naruto, given that the protagonists are Ninjas: Sasori tips every weapon he has with poison (which is a lot of weapons), Shizune and one of Kankuro's puppets have poison needles, the Demon Brothers that Team 7 run into on the way to the Land of Waves used poison claws, Sakura once poisoned a kunai (and that she apparently learned to make it from Shizune), and Hanzo put some of his poison on his kusarigama.

 - Little Miss Badass Loly's zanpakutou is a dagger that releases poison.

-- Evil bastard Mayuri Kurotsuchi's zanpakutou also poisons its target upon wounding them; befitting his extraordinarily sadistic personality, it paralyzes the victim's limbs enough to prevent movement without affecting their ability to feel pain.
+- Evil bastard Mayuri Kurotsuchi's zanpakutou also effectively poisons (but don't say so in his hearing) its target upon wounding them; befitting his extraordinarily sadistic personality, it paralyzes the victim's limbs enough to prevent movement without affecting their ability to feel pain.

 - One Bankai is revealed to be hiding the ability to leave a piece of the blade behind in an opponent's body whereupon it breaks down into a poison that destroys the enemy's cellular structure.
 The Bankai belongs to Gin and he kept its true power secret in an attempt to ambush and kill Aizen.